 Are reclaimed wood beams structural?
-How much weight can wood beams hold?
+How much weight can solid beams hold?

 While many of our reclaimed wood beams have held heavy structural loads for many years, we do not grade our beams for structural purposes.
 This is not to say that the reclaimed timber will not hold a structural load, we simply are not qualified to certify them for structural purposes.
 Most of our customers use the barn wood beams we provide for decorative use and those that do need them for structural uses may need a third party grader to certify them.

 How to clean wood beams?

 At Elmwood, we take extra steps to provide our customers with clean reclaimed barn beams that are suitable for interior use.
 First, the solid beams have all the metals removed and then get washed by hand with a pressure washer to remove any dirt and debris.
 The last step is a cycle in our kiln that will heat and dry the wood and eliminate any chance of mold and insects being present in the wood.